Easter On the Rock, JamRock “Jamaica”

 Yam is a very important locally grown vegetable in Jamaica.
 So important is the starchy yam that Jamaica hosts the internationally renowned Trelawny Yam Festival every year on Easter.
 Founded in 1997, the Trelawny Yam Festival attracts thousands of locals and tourists who want to discover unique ways to eat their yams.
 In addition to sampling yam soups and dishes, there are also various competitions and demonstrations during this exciting festival.

-Most often the Trelawny Yam Festival takes place in a major city like Falmouth or Kingston, but be sure to check online before you visit.
-Without a doubt, the Trelawny Yam Festival is one of the most famous Jamaican Easter traditions.
+The Trelawny Yam Festival takes place in the city of Falmouth and Kingston, is where you you will find the final celebration of carnival.
+Be sure to check online before you visit.
+Without a doubt, the Trelawny Yam Festival is a famous Jamaican Easter traditions.

 See Your Future In An Egg